MPKuchciak/jobmarket-analysis/README.md

    Download the Kaggle dataset from [JustJoinIT Job Offers Data 2021-10 to 2023-09](https://www.kaggle.com/datasets/jszafranqb/justjoinit-job-offers-data-2021-10-2023-09?resource=download-directory).
 This dataset contains valuable job offer information spanning multiple years.

 2. Prepare the Data - contained in setup folder:
    Use the `justjoinit.ipynb` Jupyter notebook to review the dataset schema and convert the data from JSON to Parquet.
 This step improves query performance.
-If performance issues arise due to nested structures, consider alternative approaches:
+In later steps, consider two alternative approaches:
    - Keep data nested and UNNEST in queries when needed (flexible but potentially costly per query).
    - Pre-flatten data if queries are frequent and the complexity justifies it.